-How many air tour flights are reported over Haleakalā National Park every year?
+How many air tour flights are reported over Hawai'i Volcanoes National Park every year?

-- On average, based on data from 2017-2019 there are 4,824 flights over Haleakalā National Park every year.
-Commercial operators have Interim Operating Authority (IOA) to fly up to approximately 26,000 flights per year. - Operators are required to report every air tour operation they conduct over a national park.
+- The yearly average number of commercial air tours conducted over the park from 2017-2019 across all operators is 11,376 tours per year.
+Commercial operators have Interim Operating Authority (IOA) to fly up to 26,664 flights per year. - Operators are required to report every air tour operation they conduct over a national park.
 As of January 1, 2013, all operators with an IOA or who operate following an ATMP or voluntary agreement are required to report operations and other information semi-annually to the NPS and the FAA.
 These semi-annual reports are due no later than 30 days after the end of each six-month period.